xinntao/open-docs/open-videorestoration-docs/source/index.rst

 ..
-Open-VideoSR documentation master file, created by
+Open-VideoRestoration documentation master file, created by
     sphinx-quickstart on Wed Jan  9 16:42:16 2019.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.